Nitrokey/nitrokey-start-firmware/doc/udev-rules.rst

     +
      LABEL="gnupg_rules_end"

-When we install "gnupg2" package only (with no "gnupg" package), there will be no udev rules (there is a bug report #543217 for this issue).
+When we only install "gnupg2" package for 2.0 (with no "gnupg" package), there will be no udev rules (there is a bug report #543217 for this issue).
 In this case, we need something like this in /etc/udev/rules.d/60-gnuk.rules::